SCRT-HQ/VaporShell/docs/glossary/New-VSRDSDBCluster.md

 ```

 ### -ReplicationSourceIdentifier
-The Amazon Resource Name ARN of the source DB instance or DB cluster if this DB cluster is created as a Read Replica.
+The Amazon Resource Name ARN of the source DB instance or DB cluster if this DB cluster is created as a read replica.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-rds-dbcluster.html#cfn-rds-dbcluster-replicationsourceidentifier
 PrimitiveType: String